 We each pay US $11 to join the queue to go inside Khufu’s Pyramid.
 A fairly steep (and slightly scary) descent on a narrow wooden walkway takes us to the inner chamber.
 I’m expecting to be blinded by a dazzling haul of treasures, but the tiny room is airless and threadbare, stripped of its treasures thousands of years ago by opportunistic robbers.
 Thankfully, I don’t suffer from claustrophobia, but the experience is a little anti-climactic.

-Due to open towards the end of 2022, hopes are high that the new, $1 billion Grand Egyptian Museum will put Cairo firmly back on the tourist map, following a difficult few years in the wake of the 2011 revolution and several terrorist attacks.
-The impressive modernist glass construction – which will feature an earth-to-heaven viewing platform of the pyramids, is being heralded as the largest archaeological museum in the world.
+Due to open in early 2023, hopes are high that the new, $1 billion Grand Egyptian Museum will put Cairo firmly back on the tourist map, following a difficult few years in the wake of the 2011 revolution and several terrorist attacks.
+The impressive modernist glass construction – which will feature an earth-to-heaven viewing platform of the pyramids – is being heralded as the largest archaeological museum in the world.

 I visit the current museum, the Egyptian Museum of Antiquities, an oasis of calm in the heart of the frenetic capital city.
 The red-hued building has a faded colonial charm and houses an incredible 120,000 artefacts.
 For an entrance price of US $12, many of the rare treasures we’d expected to see inside the pyramids are on display here.
 This extends to the pharaohs themselves; many discovered in The Valley of The Kings, the world-renowned royal burial ground on the Nile’s west bank.